coruus/sphlib/src/README.txt

 are three distinct "Whirlpool" which sphlib implements, under the names "Whirlpool-0", "Whirlpool-1" and "Whirlpool".

-For the SHA-3 candidates, sphlib follows the "round 2" specifications, thus including the "tweaks" that some of the candidates added right after round 1.
+For the SHA-3 candidates, sphlib follows the "round 3" specifications, thus including the "tweaks" that some of the candidates added right after round 1 and all also the tweaks that the "finalists" added after round 2.
 For some of those functions, the officially submitted code and test vectors turned out to be flawed (non conforming to the specification), and corrections were published by their authors; sphlib follows the specification and agrees with those corrected versions.

-For two of the SHA-3 candidates (Hamsi and SHAvite-3), the most recently published specifications (as of June 18th, 2010) have some flaws which do not alter the function robustness or performance, but still mean that some or all of the published implementations and test vectors are wrong.
-The respective designers of those functions are aware of those flaws and intend to publish corrections for round 3. sphlib anticipates on those corrections and already implements them.
+For two of the second round SHA-3 candidates (Hamsi and SHAvite-3), the most recently published specifications (as of June 18th, 2010) have some flaws which do not alter the function robustness or performance, but still mean that some or all of the published implementations and test vectors are wrong.
+The respective designers of those functions are aware of those flaws and intend to publish corrections at some point. sphlib anticipates on those corrections and already implements them.

 Installation (C code)